marcdotson/data-5600/notes/notes.md

 # What I Did

+I revised the course consistent with the pedagogical research begun last year to study the effect of a probabilistic and decision theoretic approach to machine learning on student confidence and understanding.
+This included framing the course with decision theoretic objectives and a probabilistic modeling workflow and referring to this unifying framework throughout the semester.
+I also responded to student and peer feedback.

 - Organized the course better, including using the decision theoretic objectives and probabilistic modeling workflow as a unifying framework.